 I never once said that we have to agree with Never Trumpers on the issues, nor do they have to become Democrats in order for this to work.
 In fact, the more cred they have with Republicans, the better.
 That's the whole idea.
 Indeed, I made it clear that issues were on a separate track.
 The Coalition is about systemic changes to the presidency, as well as how we elect our presidents.
 It has nothing to do with coaxing Never Trumpers to liberal policies or anything along those lines.
 Therefore, the fact that Schmidt isn’t working for a Democrat, or that Schmidt might not agree with the Democratic Party platform is mostly irrelevant (unless you’re an insufferable purist, but that’s a different story).

-The fact that Schmidt is interested in disruption and that his guy might take votes away from the Democrats thus helping Trump?
+The fact that Schmidt is interested in disruption and that his guy might take votes away from the Democrats thus helping Trump and his fleet of criminal lawyers?
 Those are the real problems for Schmidt in the context of a discussion about a Coalition in which the members, duh, can’t be lengthening the life cycle of Trumpism since the Coalition is all about destroying Trumpism.
 The disruption glitch aside, though, I’m withholding final judgment until I see polling based on a three-way race.
 If in fact Schultz appears to help Trump, then we’ll talk.
 But there’s still a chance internal polling shows Schultz hurting Trump more than the Dems, not only does Schmidt’s decision not damage the Coalition, but we can probably stand down the red alert about Schultz enabling Trump.

 Either way, Schmidt’s surprising career move here doesn’t mean all Never Trumpers will stab us in the back by suddenly helping the clown dictator who drove them out of the Republican Party in the first place.
 So, if your goal is to crap all over the Coalition, you’ll have to find more examples than just Steve Schmidt whose motives aren’t quite clear at the moment.
 And even then, I’m sticking with this one anyway.
 The stakes are too high to let the whole American experiment be permanently crushed under Trump’s awkward bulk.